Planning Your Homeschool Year to Avoid Burnout

-Any sick days or days when school doesn’t get done are added onto the end of our homeschool calendar year or made up with an occasional Saturday field trip.
+Any sick days or days when school doesn’t get done are added to the end of our homeschool calendar year or made up with an occasional Saturday field trip.

 Begin With The End In Mind

-Tentatively, our last day of school is May 29th.
-I won’t hold too tightly to that day because, well, life happens and kids get sick, and moms get sick, but that’s the day we’re hoping to be finished.
-This gives us the entire month of June off and most of July, before beginning again around July 22, 2019.
+Tentatively, our last day of school is the Friday before Memorial Day.
+I try not to hold too tightly to that day because, well, life happens and kids get sick, and mom gets sick, but that’s the day we’re hoping to be finished.
+This gives us the entire month of June off and most of July, before beginning again the last week of July.
 I like to aim for getting, at minimum, one month of summer with no homeschooling.